 7-8:30 pm (CT)

-Where: This program is conducted entirely on Zoom (a free, internet-based teleconferencing service).
+Where: This program will be on Zoom (a free, internet-based teleconferencing service)

 Rev. Dr. Matt Skinner is Professor of New Testament at Luther Seminary in Saint Paul and Scholar for Adult Education at Westminster Presbyterian Church in Minneapolis.
 As a writer and teacher, he is known for his ability to make biblical texts come alive and to illuminate how the Bible continues to fuel our imaginations about God and our faith.